arangodb/arangojs/docs/Drivers/JS/Reference/Aql.md

 To use it just prefix a JavaScript template string (the ones with backticks instead of quotes) with its import name (e.g. `aql`) and pass in variables like you would with a regular template string.
-The string will automatically be converted into an object with `query` and `bindVars` attributes which you can pass directly to `db.query` to execute.
-If you pass in a collection it will be automatically recognized as a collection reference and handled accordingly.
+The string will automatically be converted into an object with _query_ and _bindVars_ attributes which you can pass methods expecting AQL queries.

+When using a `Collection` instance in a query, it will be automatically converted to a collection bindVar instead of a regular value bindVar.

 The `aql` template tag can also be used inside other `aql` template strings, allowing arbitrary nesting.
 Bind parameters of nested queries will be merged